Minepatcher/Pokemon-Community-Game-Spawn-Countdown/README.md

     > Please be sure to select ***`Control audio via OBS`*** to stream the audio. *Else only the creator will hear it.*

 ## CSS Stylings
+You can create your own wording choices with the CSS Stylings down below!
 - *Before Catch Period*
     - Default :
       ``` CSS